How to Start your Backyard Flock

 The current chicken renaissance has gathered momentum.
 It is now common to find coops in both urban and suburban backyards.
 This may be attributed to the surging interest in organic and local foods, and the fact that most people find chickens to be great pets.
-If you are considering bringing some farmyard into the backyard, then this short read will guide you on how to get started.
+If you are considering bringing some farmyard into the backyard, then this guide on how to start your backyard flock will help you get started.

 Backyard chickens are increasingly popular because they are inexpensive, easy, and produce eggs!
 You can get the freshest eggs possible, mostly with fewer calories and fat than those bought in the store.

 - You are in charge of what goes into them, which I’m guessing will not be the antibiotics, steroids, and other drugs that may be in store-bought eggs.